 CCTV is easy to fit and well within the scope of a competent DIY'er.
-There is no mains voltage involved, all our equipment uses 12 volt power.
-All you need to do is fix the camera to your wall and run a cable to the DVR recorder which could be located in a loft space to making wiring runs easier.
+There is no mains voltage involved, all our equipment uses 12-volt power.
+All you need to do is fix the camera to your wall and run a cable to the DVR recorder which could be located in a loft space to make wiring runs easier.
 A single cable provides power to the camera and also transfers the video signal to the DVR recorder.

 Cable technology has improved to the point where you don't need specialist tools.
 Using CAT5 cable, our video baluns and power connectors all you need is a small screwdriver to make the connections.
 The whole system runs on 12 volts so you don't have to touch the mains 240 volt supply.

 Unfortunately, the CCTV industry is not regulated and there are some shockingly poor quality systems on the market.
 Reading through the marketing material you would be forgiven for thinking they were great solutions but the reality falls well short.
 Have a look at our guide to Maplins CCTV solutions.
 They are one of the worst culprits when it comes to marketing making promises the products can't achieve.

 There is some homework and planning to do if you want to get the best from your CCTV system, but that's what we are here for.
 We have a large CCTV buying guide but we are also a real company with real people only too happy to offer advice on your specific needs.
 We can view your property using internet mapping from which we can take accurate measurements whilst talking to you on the phone to establish exactly what you are hoping to achieve.
 We can then put together a list of equipment.
 We offer this as a free service and there is no obligation on your part, we won't keep hounding you afterwards.

 DVR recorders can be a bit tricky to set up initially so we do that bit for you.
 If you buy the DVR and hard drive together we will install the hard drive, format it and configure the DVR with basic settings so it arrives plug and play, connect the cameras and start recording.